 Step 1: Transcreation

 Transcreation is a blend of translation and creativity.
 Specialist creative translators will take the essence of the source material and create new material which is crafted specifically for the local market.
 Your creatively localised content will be written specifically for your customers in that region, making them feel that the message has been drafted with them in mind.
-Transcreation has the power to create marketing content which will have maximum impact for your local customers.
+Transcreation has the power to create marketing content that will have maximum impact on your local customers.
+Want to know more about what is the difference between translation, transcreation and copywriting, read this blog.

 Step 2: Commentary